Kellojo/Offline-Docs/README.md

 ## Features

 - Yields a singular .html file as it's output, that is ready for offline use (0 dependencies)
-  - Embeds images as base64
+  - Embeds images as base64 (with caching to avoid duplicates)
   - Embeds your md files
 - Syntax highlighting for code blocks
 - Supports images and folders